epinio/docs/docs/tutorials/quickstart.md

 brew install epinio
 ```

-or download the desired version and architecture from the Assets section of https://github.com/epinio/epinio/releases/.
+Or download the desired version and architecture from the Assets section of https://github.com/epinio/epinio/releases/.

 ## Deploy an application with Epinio